qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 * It will not add your dimension into `level.dat` and cause issues after uninstalling the mod.
 * It will show the warning screen ("worlds using experimental settings are not supported") when entering a world.

-IP's dimension API overcomes these obstacles.
+ImmPtl's dimension API overcomes these obstacles.
 To use the dimension API, you need to keep the dimension type json and delete the dimension json.
 Then add the dimension in `DimensionAPI.serverDimensionsLoadEvent` using `DimensionAPI.addDimension`. (`DimensionAPI.addDimension` should not be used outside of the event.)

 ##### In 1.18.2: